 【MUSIC INDUSTRY SERIES 3】

-Fair Use and Culture Promotion in Digital Age
+Fair Use and Compulsory Licensing in Digital Age

 ◆ Peter S. Menell, Adapting Copyright for the Mashup Generation, University of Pennsylvania Law Review, Vol. 164, Issue 2, (Jan.
 2016).